Thousands protest in Germany against racism, discrimination

-BERLIN (AP) — Thousands of people are attending a protest against racism and discrimination in the German city of Dresden, a week ahead of two state elections in the country’s east in which the far-right Alternative for Germany party is expected to make gains.
+BERLIN (AP) — Thousands of people attended a protest against racism and discrimination in the German city of Dresden on Saturday, a week ahead of two state elections in the country’s east in which the far-right Alternative for Germany party is expected to make gains.

 Saturday’s “Indivisible” demonstration in Dresden — the capital of Saxony, one of the states that holds elections on Sept.
 1 — follows a protest under the same title in Berlin in October.
 Organizers said the Berlin protest drew more than 240,000 people.

-News agency dpa reported that up to 20,000 people gathered for the beginning of Saturday’s protest.
-They included Vice Chancellor Olaf Scholz of Germany’s center-left Social Democrats, who said “there is a great willingness to show that we must do something” and stand up for democracy.
+News agency dpa reported that up to 20,000 people gathered for the beginning of Saturday’s protest, and organizers later said it drew at least 35,000.
+Those who showed up included Vice Chancellor Olaf Scholz, a leading figure in Germany’s center-left Social Democrats, who said “there is a great willingness to show that we must do something” and stand up for democracy.

+Saxony has for years been a stronghold of Alternative for Germany, and the anti-migration group PEGIDA — short for Patriotic Europeans against the Islamization of the West — rose to prominence with weekly protests in Dresden.